Historical Markers in Campbell County, South Dakota

 Campbell County Timeline

-This timeline provides a condensed summary of the historical journey of Campbell County, South Dakota.
+This timeline provides a concise overview of the key events in the history of Campbell County, South Dakota.

 - 1890 - Campbell County is established on March 8, 1890.